dotnet/AspNetCore.Docs/aspnet/data/ef-mvc/read-related-data.rst

 When you retrieved the list of instructors in *InstructorsController.cs*, you specified eager loading for the ``Courses`` navigation property.

 Suppose you expected users to only rarely want to see enrollments in a selected instructor and course.
 In that case, you might want to load the enrollment data only if it's requested.
-To do that you (a) omit eager loading for enrollments when reading instructors, and (b) only when enrollments are needed, call the ``Load`` method on an ``IQueryable`` that reads the ones you need (in EF Core 1.0.0, ``LoadAsync`` is not recommended).
+To do that you (a) omit eager loading for enrollments when reading instructors, and (b) only when enrollments are needed, call the ``Load`` method on an ``IQueryable`` that reads the ones you need (starting in EF Core 1.0.1, you can use ``LoadAsync``).
 EF automatically "fixes up" the ``Courses`` navigation property of already-retrieved Instructor entities with data retrieved by the ``Load`` method.

 To see this in action, replace the ``Index`` method with the following code: